akhikhl/wuff-sandbox/README.md

 This repo is a sandbox for testing incubating features of [Wuff project](https://github.com/akhikhl/wuff).

+Currently all projects in the sandbox are demonstrating one new feature of Wuff: Eclipse Feature and Repository generation.

 All projects represented here use snapshot version of Wuff from local maven repository or from jfrog repository.

 ## Usage